OctopusDeploy/blog/blog/2022-q3/getting-started-resources-for-cloud-native-migration/index.md

 ### Kubernetes YAML generator

 When you are working with Kubernetes, you will need to supply a YAML configuration file for your deployments.
 The Kubernetes YAML generator is a UI-based tool that lets you easily generate Kubernetes compliant YAML code.
 This code can be pasted directly into the Octopus UI to help you get started quickly with Kubernetes deployments.
+[We wrote a blog on how to get started and use the Kubernetes YAML generator.](https://octopus.com/blog/octopus-kubernetes-yaml-generator)

 ![YAML Generator](yaml-generator.png "width=500")